 It is a simple and straightforward task to add a ridgid liner to the garden, but there are other considerations when the liner is going to be up against the edge of a walkway (as ours was).
-We ran into several challenges and I’ll show you how we resolved them.
+We ran into several challenges and we’ll show you how we resolved them.

-But first, if you are installing a liner anywhere else in the garden, here are the general instructions.
+If you are installing a liner anywhere else in the garden, here are the general instructions.
 However, if you want to install a liner that will be intersecting with a walkway (like ours did), skip down to “Walkway Challenges”.

 We purchased some flagstone to hide the edges and finish it off (more to come about that in the next section).